 On February of 2019, I was honored to be interviewed about Persian rice and the delectable tahdig in an episode that also featured the lovable and brilliant Samin Nosrat and Andy Baraghani.

 This is one of many mixed rice dishes in Persian cuisine and I would say my second favorite!
-Favorite being the barberry rice (ZereshkPolo).
+Favorite being ZereshkPolo, rice with barberries and saffron.
 This rice dish is typically served with stewed beef or lamb as well as roasted or stewed chicken with the usual Persian spice mixture called advieh.
-A side of yogurt or fire-roasted pickled eggplants Liteh Bademjan) would complete this dish!
+A side of yogurt or fire roasted pickled eggplants (Liteh Bademjan) would complete this dish!